-Engines may be lowered from stock, but not moved back.
+Engines may be lowered from stock and may be moved back to the #1 cylinder and lined up with the upper ball joint.
 Exhaust manifolds, frame rails, and cross member may NOT be modified from stock when lowering engine.
 A tie down strap or chain from the left side of the engine to the frame rail is highly recommended.
 Minimum crank height is 12”.
 Ford and Chrysler must use stock crank height.

 All built engines can have the option of being sealed $150 fee plus travelling expenses.( if outside of Barrie area)

 Crate engines can only be inspected and sealed at approved crate engine rebuilder.